bennsimon/uptimerobot-operator/README.md

 The operator reads configurations of the monitor from the annotation on the ingress resource.

-The first annotation entry `bennsimon.github.io/uptimerobot-monitor` enables the ingress resource to be evaluated by the operator.
-The other annotations supply the attributes of the monitor.
+**The first annotation entry `bennsimon.github.io/uptimerobot-monitor` enables the ingress resource to be evaluated by the operator.
+The other annotations supply the parameters of the monitor.
 The naming convention is:
-`bennsimon.github.io/uptimerobot-monitor-<attrib>`.
+`bennsimon.github.io/uptimerobot-monitor-<parameter>`.**

-To get more attributes refer to the tooling documentation and uptime robot api documentation.
+**To get more parameters refer to the [tooling documentation](https://github.com/bennsimon/uptimerobot-tooling) and uptimerobot api documentation.**

 ## Getting Started